 - In tort lawsuits where plaintiffs won, post-trial relief was sought at a similar rate by both

 plaintiffs and defendants.
-In spite of what I would have thought, there is little difference in post trial success rates for plaintiff and defense lawyers.
-Plaintiffs filed motions for post-trial relief in 16% of tort trials where they won, while defendants requested post-trial relief in 18% of tort trials with a plaintiff winner (not shown in a table).
+Despite what I would have thought, there is little difference in post-trial success rates for plaintiff and defense lawyers.
+The plaintiffs filed motions for post-trial relief in 16% of tort trials where they won, while defendants requested post-trial relief in 18% of tort trials with a plaintiff winner (not shown in a table).

-- Approximately 13% of personal injury lawsuits that got to verdict end up on appeal.
+- Approximately 13% of personal injury lawsuits that got to the verdict end up on appeal.

 - Only four percent of filed personal injury lawsuits go to trial.
 Nearly 8% of medical malpractice lawsuits were disposed of through trial; in comparison, 3% of car accident suits and less than 1% of non-asbestos product liability lawsuits were resolved through bench or jury trial.